 Welcome to Green Class!

-Green Class are 30 fantastic, enthusiastic Year 3 children.
-Our teachers are Mrs Hassan and Mrs Edmunds and our fabulous teaching assistants are Miss Donnelly and Mr Rowley.
+Green Class are 29 fantastic, enthusiastic Year 3 children.
+Our teachers are Mrs Hassan and Mrs Bullock and our teaching assistant is Mrs DaSilva.
 We have a great time learning together!
-Have a look at our pages to see some exciting things we have been doing.
+Have a look at our page on the gallery to see some exciting things we have been doing.

-Our learning journey topic this term is Dragons, Rocks and Volcanoes.
+Our learning journey topic this term is the Ancient Egyptians.

 Weekly spellings are in half-termly booklets and tested on Friday.
 Times tables will be practiced daily.
 This will be the main basis of your home learning.

-Reading books are sent home on Mondays and need to be returned to school in the children's plastic book bags on Fridays.
-Please try to read with you child for at least three times in the week.
+Please read with you child for at least three times in the week.
 Record any reading your child does at home into their home reading record.
 Reading records will be taken in and checked on Thursdays.

-Homelearning tasks will be set on seesaw on a Friday and must be completed by Thursday at the latest.
+Home learning tasks will be set on Friday and must be completed by Tuesday.

 Please do not hesitate to contact us with any queries concerning your son/daughter.